 - 1 Thai auditor.

-Once you are ready to start here are the primarily steps to follow:
+Once you are ready to start here are the primary steps to follow:

 - Submit 3 possible names to DBD office (Department of Business Development)